yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/statements/set-statement.md

 ## <a name="parts"></a>Bölümler
  `attributelist`
  İsteğe bağlı.
-Bkz. [öznitelik listesi](../../../visual-basic/language-reference/statements/attribute-list.md).
+See [Attribute List](../../../visual-basic/language-reference/statements/attribute-list.md).

  `accessmodifier`
- Bu özelliğindeki `Get` ve `Set` deyimlerinin en az birinde isteğe bağlı.
-Aşağıdakilerden biri olabilir:
+ Optional on at most one of the `Get` and `Set` statements in this property.
+Can be one of the following:

 - [Protected](../../../visual-basic/language-reference/modifiers/protected.md)